-When you set out to sell something, maybe a product or a service, your prospective customers go through a certain stage, this concept is called a sales funnel.
+When you set out to sell something, maybe a product or a service, your prospective customers go through a particular stage; this concept is called a sales funnel.

 The Inability of a digital marketer to understand the concept of the sales funnel can lead to the futile effort of every sales campaign.

-Often as digital marketers, we are confused with the rules and dynamics to be applied when creating ads, this often leads to low and fruitless conversion of most ads that we create.
+As digital marketers, we are often confused with the rules and dynamics to be applied when creating ads; this often leads to low and fruitless conversion of most ads.

-There are often two kinds of customers that your Facebook or Google ads are likely to engage, one of them includes; Prospective customers and the second is the buying customers.
+There are often two kinds of customers that your Facebook or Google ads are likely to engage; one includes; Prospective customers, and the second is buying customers.

-While a buying customer is one that takes actions immediately, he is ready to pay for the product or service, no matter the price in as much as he/she is capable and also needs the product.
+While a buying customer takes action immediately, he is ready to pay for the product or service, no matter the price, as much as they are capable and need it.

-As a digital marketer one of your primary aim and objective is to devise a means to keep all of these customers in a way to contact them and keep enforcing them to buy, this is what is known as a sales Funnel.
+As a digital marketer, one of your primary aim and objective is to devise a means to keep all of these customers in a way to contact them and enforce them to buy; this is known as a sales Funnel.

 What Is a Sales Funnel?

-A sales funnel is a marketing theory that maps out the course a customer goes through when making any kind of purchase.
+A sales funnel is a marketing theory that maps out the course a customer goes through when making any purchase.

-The process that a customer goes through before making any manner of purchase of a certain product or service is called a sales funnel, see a sales funnel like a customer Cycle.
+The process that a customer goes through before making any purchase of a particular product or service is called a sales funnel; see a sales funnel like a customer Cycle.

-The model uses a funnel as a similarity because a large number of potential customers may begin the process of the sales process, but only a part of these people end up making a purchase.
+The model uses a funnel because many potential customers may begin the sales process.
+Still, only a part of these people ends up making a purchase.